 Is It the Silent Treatment or Estrangement?

 Silent treatment: “Devon’s in the doghouse.
-He blew the month’s grocery budget fixing his motorcycle, and his wife hasn’t spoken a word to him in 3 days.”
+He blew the month’s grocery budget fixing his motorcycle, and his wife hasn’t spoken a word to him in three days.”

 Estrangement: “Rick doesn’t talk to his brother.
 They’ve been estranged for years.”